Matthew4335/MLProject/index.md

 </div>

 ## Discussion
 Our models performed rather well.
 When we set out on this project, we set goals of an Accuracy score greater than 80%, Precision and Recall both greather than 75%, and an F1 Score greater than 75%.
 All of our models achieved that mark, reaching 80% accuracy for all 2022 All-Rookie predictions.
 Of the three models we trained to predict results, Logistic Regression performed the best, putting up the highest F1-Score while predicting awards of 90% and a recall of 93%.
 The Neural Network performed the worst, posting an F1-Score of 83% and a recall of 76%.
-We believe this to be a result of the more linear nature of the data.
+KNN sat in the middle, with an F1 Score of 85% and a recall of 74%.

+Logistic Regression likely succeeded due to a variety of reasons.
+The weightings given to the data before training allowed the model to navigate a data set with relatively few All-Rookie winners.
+Other models were not able to capture this.
+Another reason is the more linear nature of the relationship between statistics and rookie awards.
 As a trend, we found that players who score more points while playing more games ended up being awarded with All-Rookie honors.
-It's likely that LR captured that relationship very well.
+It's likely that LR handled that relationship very well.
+As a whole, all models struggled on picking "borderline" players.

 Curiously, each model missed on 2 players: Bones Hyland and Chris Duarte, while incorrectly predicting Alperen Şengün and Davion Mitchell to take All-Rookie honors.
 Below are their stats for their 2022 rookie campaigns.